black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 In HTML, number inputs allow for exponential notation (such as 1e10).
 You need to filter those out.

 Start by creating a function called isInvalidInput – it should take a single str parameter.

+# Step 29
+Declare a regex variable, and assign it a regex that matches the character e.